Explore

 We ask that you fly to Mombasa Moi airport.
 There are currently no direct flights so you have to fly via Nairobi and take a connecting flight.
 If you want to stop in Nairobi we can advise you on what to do there.

-What vaccines do I need to get?
+What vaccines do I need for Kenya?

 Please consult your doctor or a health professional because there are a few, like yellow fever and you may need some booster jabs for things like hepatitis depending on when you last had them.
 You may want to take Malaria tablets also.